gflohr/e-invoice-eu/documentation/Mapping.md

 Cell references consist of one or more uppercase characters `A-Z` followed by one decimal digit `1-9` followed by any number of decimal digits `0-9`.
 You know this from your spreadsheet application.

-It is your responsability to only reference cells that are actually contained in the sheet.

 #### Formulas